-Outcomes PASS5-1 Discusses factors that limit and enhance the capacity to move and perform PASS5-2 Analyses the benefits of participation and performance in physical activity and sport PASS5-3 Discusses the nature and impact of historical and contemporary issues in physical activity and sport PASS5-4 Analyses physical activity and sport from personal, social and cultural perspectives PASS5-5 Demonstrates actions and strategies that contribute to active participation and skilful performance PASS5-6 Evaluates the characteristics of participation and quality performance in physical activity and sport PASS5-7 Works collaboratively with others to enhance participation, enjoyment and performance PASS5-8 Displays management and planning skills to achieve personal and group goals PASS5-9 Performs movement skills with increasing proficiency PASS5-10 Analyses and appraises information, opinions and observations to inform physical activity and sport decisions.
+Outcomes PASS5-1 Discusses factors that limit and enhance the capacity to move and perform.
+PASS5-2 Analyses the benefits of participation and performance in physical activity and sport.
+PASS5-5 Demonstrates actions and strategies that contribute to active participation and skilful performance.
+PASS5-6 Evaluates the characteristics of participation and quality performance in physical activity and sport.
+PASS5-7 Works collaboratively with others to enhance participation, enjoyment and performance.
+PASS5-8 Displays management and planning skills to achieve personal and group goals.
+PASS5-9 Performs movement skills with increasing proficiency.
+PASS5-10 Analyses and appraises information, opinions and observations to inform physical activity and sport decisions.